Foodtasia

 So happy you liked it, Lucy!

-Neil Y
+6. Neil Y says

 I tried this recipe with all-purpose flour & we thought it was fantastic!
 I have a batch rising now that was done with bread flour & will let it in the fridge for several days.
 My dough didn't turn out what I would consider wet, though.